SumoLogic/sumologic-kubernetes-collection/docs/installing-behind-proxy.md

 sumologic.httpsProxy
 ```

-If you're using FluentD as the metadata provider, you should also set `fluentd.proxyUri`.
+If you're using Fluentd as the metadata provider, you should also set `fluentd.proxyUri`.

 You should set these properties to the URL for your proxy environment.